What is business intelligence (BI)?

 Business intelligence definition

-Business intelligence refers to the processes and tools used to analyze business data, turn it into actionable insights, and help everyone in an organization make better-informed decisions.
-Also known as a decision support system (DSS), a BI system analyzes current and historical data and presents findings in easy-to-digest reports, dashboards, graphs, charts, and maps that can be shared across the company.
+Business intelligence refers to the processes and tools used to analyse business data, turn it into actionable insights, and help everyone in an organisation make better-informed decisions.
+Also known as a decision support system (DSS), a BI system analyses current and historical data and presents findings in easy-to-digest reports, dashboards, graphs, charts, and maps that can be shared across the company.